NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-01-19-FAB-to-dialog-transistion-and-vice versa.md

 ![ScreenShot](/img/Blog/fab2.gif)

-In this blog post we are gonna demonstrate transition between two activities,transistion was introduced in material design and as per the doc the definiation goes like this **Activity transitions in material design apps provide visual connections between different states through motion and transformations between common elements**.since we are only interested in shared transistion animations,lets focus on that for the moment.According to the developer website **shared transistion animation decides on how the views are shared during transistion**,including the following 4
+In this blog post we are gonna demonstrate transition between two activities,transistion was introduced in material design and as per the doc the definition goes like this **Activity transitions in material design apps provide visual connections between different states through motion and transformations between common elements**.According to the developer website **shared transistion animation decides on how the views are shared during transistion**,including the following 4

 **1.changeBounds** : change the layout border target view. <br/>
 **2.changeClipBounds** : border cropped target view. <br/>